-People who have PDD may have periods of normal mood that can last up to 2 months.
+People who have PDD may have periods of normal moods that can last up to 2 months.
 Family members and friends may not even know that their loved one is depressed.
 This type of depression is mild.
 It may be difficult for a person to function at home, school, or work.

 What causes dysthymic disorder or PDD?

 No one knows what causes PDD.
 It may be related to some changes in the brain that involve a chemical called serotonin.
 Serotonin helps your brain handle emotions and make judgments.
 Other medical problems and ongoing life stress may also play a role.

 You may be at higher risk of developing PDD if you are a woman.
 It also tends to run in families.
 If a family member has it or another type of depression, you could be more likely to get it.

 How is PDD diagnosed?

 If you think you have PDD, discuss your concerns with your doctor.
 Your doctor will ask you questions to find out if you have depression and what type you have.
 Your doctor may ask you questions about your health and your symptoms.
 This may include how well you’re sleeping, if you feel tired a lot, and if you have trouble concentrating.
 Your doctor will also consider medical reasons that may cause you to feel depressed.
 These could be problems with your thyroid or a certain medicine you may be taking.
-He or she might order blood or urine tests to rule out these problems.
+Your doctor might order blood or urine tests to check for these or other causes.